Descanonge/neba/docs/source/config/extending.rst

 It holds crucial parts of the configuration framework, notably the methods to resolve keys.
 Using a subclass instead when creating your configuration should be enough to customize the behavior of the sections.
-Some functions (like :meth:`.Section.update` or :meth:`.ApplicationBase.add_extra_parameters`) automatically create empty Section objects whose type is currently hard-coded.
+Some functions (like :meth:`.Section.update` or :meth:`.Application.add_extra_parameters`) automatically create empty Section objects whose type is currently hard-coded.

 Application
 ===========

-One can overwrite the methods: :meth:`~.ApplicationBase.start` to change the general workflow, :meth:`~.ApplicationBase._create_cli_loader` and :meth:`~.ApplicationBase.get_argv` to change command line parsing.
-The attribute :attr:`~.ApplicationBase.file_loaders` contains the configuration loaders to be used for config files that can each be replaced.
+One can overwrite the methods: :meth:`~.Application.start` to change the general workflow, :meth:`~.Application._create_cli_loader` and :meth:`~.Application.get_argv` to change command line parsing.
+The attribute :attr:`~.Application.file_loaders` contains the configuration loaders to be used for config files that can each be replaced.

 Orphan keys
 -----------